enordquist/enordquist.github.io/_teaching/umass-fys.md

 Key topics for the course:
 1. "Think like a scientist"
-  a.
-Scientific storytelling skills for effective communication
+  1. Scientific storytelling skills for effective communication
-  b.
-Parse and interpret technical information
+  2. Parse and interpret technical information
-  c.
-Formulate scientific quesitons
+  3. Formulate scientific quesitons
-  d.
-Conduct mini research projects
+  4. Conduct mini research projects
 2. "Hidden cirriculum" of college
-  a.
-Who are professors?
+  1. Who are professors?
-  b.
-Time-management
+  2. Time-management
-  c.
-Emotional balance
+  3. Emotional balance